-To form an assessment that a child is likely to suffer significant harm in the future arising from emotional abuse–FDV, the child protection worker should outline:
+To form an assessment that a child is likely to suffer significant harm in the future arising from emotional abuse–FDV, you should outline:

-To assist child protection workers to make this decision, the following information is available in the
+To assist you to make this decision, the following information is available in the

 Emotional Abuse – Family and Domestic Violence Assessment Toolkit (in related resources):

-If the child protection worker assesses that it is likely that the child will suffer significant harm in the future if nothing changes, a danger statement must be developed.
+If you assess that it is likely that the child will suffer significant harm in the future if nothing changes, you must develop a danger statement.
 The danger statement must identify the person who is using violence as the person responsible for likely future danger and clearly specify the behaviours that cause us to be worried.

 Emotional Abuse – Family and Domestic Violence Assessment Toolkit (in related resources) for examples of relevant danger statements.